Share:

 -

-Coda Theory: Shodekeh's Compositional Transferences & Classical Fusion Methods in the 21st Century, 2010 - 2026.
+Coda Theory (Collection IX): Shodekeh's Compositional Transferences, Arrangement Innovations & Musical Interventions in the 21st Century, 2009 - 2026.

 "This gifted beatboxer has defied all logic when it comes to making music.
 Without instrument or song, he’s performed with the BSO, taught workshops at Peabody, and founded the must-see Embody series, using stamina and originality to flaunt the wonders of the human voice." - Baltimore Magazine: The Music Issue.